-Renovating a house is a great way to raise funds for missions support - if the project succeeds.
+Renovating a house is a great way to raise funds for missions and ministries - if the project succeeds.
 Habitat for Missions (HFM) works closely with our project partners to help make sure that happens.

 Most HFM projects are done in partnership with a local church.
 Such partnerships usually begin with a presentation to the church's pastor and/or other church leaders by an HFM officer.
 With the church's leadership on board, the next step is a presentation to the congregation by the HFM officer, who explains the process and motivates the church to embrace the project.
-If the church decides to proceed, HFM draws on our extensive experience and proven methods to assist the church with every aspect of the process:
+If the church decides to proceed, HFM draws on our extensive experience and proven methods to assist with every aspect of the process:

 - Selecting key members of the leadership team, including a project manager (ideally with building trades experience), a local realtor, a finance manager and a prayer team leader;